 2) Campuhan Ridge Walk

-This blog post has instructions on getting to the start.
-The walk from the school car park to Karsa Kafe and back was 3.5 km and took us 45 minutes.
+The walk from the school car park to Karsa Cafe (the perfect spot for a break) and back was 3.5km (2.2 miles) and took us 45 minutes.

 3) Rice Fields Walk